AAShayon/example_app_security/README.md

 ### Secure Storage
 Sensitive data is stored using platform-specific secure storage:
 - API keys are stored in Android Keystore or iOS Keychain
+- Endpoint configurations are stored encrypted in native layer
 - Data is encrypted at rest using platform-native encryption
 - Access to secure storage is protected by system-level security